RHIT-CSSE/csse332/labs/heapmm/index.md

 the split operation.
-For example, ignoring the metadata bytes, if the memory area initially consists of a single block of size 4 bytes, and the user requests 1 bytes, then the memory manager will split the 4 bytes block into two blocks: one of size 1 byte that is return to the user and another of size 3 bytes that is still marked as free and can be used to allocate memory for other users.
+For example, ignoring the metadata bytes, if the memory area initially consists of a single block of size 4 bytes, and the user requests 1 bytes, then the memory manager will split the 4 bytes block into two blocks: one of size 1 byte that is returned to the user and another of size 3 bytes that is still marked as free and can be used to allocate memory for other users.

 Now you should implement the process by which our memory manager will allocate a